Whether you’re looking for a way to escape the 9-5 routine or an excuse to pursue your passion, starting your own business can be very rewarding.

 5. Creating an unresponsive website.

-According to The Guardian, people spend an average of 43 hours per month surfing the Internet.
+, people spend an average of 43 hours per month surfing the Internet.
 In over half of these instances the Internet is being accessed via a smart phone.
 If you haven’t optimized your website for mobile devices, then you could miss out on a significant amount of exposure.
 Responsive websites will adapt to the screen resolution and provide seamless viewing across multiple different platforms.

 6. Relying on one customer.